ericthewizard/writecode/README.md

 ## Usage

-The main function in Codeit is `codeit.code`, which takes the following keywords:
+The main function in writecode is `writecode.code`, which takes the following keywords:

 - `prompt` (required): A string containing the text prompt with the instructions for Codex.
 - `lang` (optional): The language to generate code in.
 The default is Python.